consigliere0/Colorimeter-Project/README.md

 ## How It Works

 1. **Hardware Setup**:
+   - See the setup in the documentation.
    - The sample is placed under a cylindrical light shield to prevent external light interference.
    - LEDs sequentially illuminate the sample, and a phototransistor records the reflected light.

 2. **Data Collection**:
    - The Arduino code calculates the time taken for a capacitor to charge under each LED's light.
-   - These times are sent to the Serial Monitor.
+   - Said times are sent to the Serial Monitor.

 3. **Data Processing**:
    - MATLAB normalizes the raw data using the white reference card.